 We Ship Internationally

-How to Prevent Embarrassment From Colostomy Gas
+How to Prevent Embarrassment from Colostomy Gas (+ Sound Decoder Tool)

 Colostomy gas is different from regular flatulent emissions (farts).
 While you may be able to control a regular fart with rectal sphincter control, you cannot control when your colostomy releases gas.